lleroi/training-material/topics/transcriptomics/tutorials/full-de-novo/tutorial.md

 ## Remapping on the raw transcriptome

-This step aims to Examine the RNA-Seq read representation of the assembly.
+Remapping reads back to assembly aims to examine the RNA-Seq read representation of the assembly.
-Ideally, at least ~80% of your input RNA-Seq reads are represented by your transcriptome assembly.
-The remaining unassembled reads likely corresponds to lowly expressed transcripts with insufficient coverage to enable assembly, or are low quality or aberrant reads.

 Several methods available for estimating transcript abundance and these include alignment-based methods (aligning reads to the transcript assembly) and alignment-free methods (examining k-mer abundances in the reads and in the resulting assembly).
 Alignment-free method such as Kallisto and Salmon are way more faster than alignment-based quantification methods.
 In return, they cannot provide alignment files (BAM), only a coverage table.

+Ideally, at least ~80% of your input RNA-Seq reads are represented by your transcriptome assembly.
+The remaining unassembled reads likely corresponds to lowly expressed transcripts with insufficient coverage to enable assembly, or are low quality or aberrant reads.

 > ### {% icon hands_on %} Hands-on: Task description
 >